-Revenue from sales of products, goods for resale and materials are recognised as soon as the Group's undertaking supplies products to a customer.
-The supply is deemed to occur when the Group's undertaking has transferred to the buyer the significant risks and rewards of ownership of the products, goods for resale and materials pursuant to terms of delivery defined in the sales agreements.
+Revenue from sales of products, goods for resale and materials are recognised as soon as the Company supplies products to a customer.
+The supply is deemed to occur when the Company has transferred to the buyer the significant risks and rewards of ownership of the products, goods for resale and materials pursuant to terms of delivery defined in the sales agreements.
 Sales revenue is recognised based on the prices specified in sales agreements, net of estimated rebates and other sales reductions.